swseighman/GraalVM-Hands-On-Workshop/ex02/README.md

 ## Exercise 2: Ahead-of-Time (AOT) Compilation

+### OverviewThe GraalVM native image feature can compile your application (using Ahead-of-Time (AOT) compilation) into a standalone executable.
+Some of the benefits of native image are:* **Small** standalone distribution, not dependent on a JDK/JRE* **Instant Startup*** **Lower memory** footprint

 In the previous exercise, we discovered that GraalVM Enterprise can boost Java program performance without changing any code.
 In the next exercise, we will be using GraalVM Native Image to compile Java Bytecode into a native binary executable file.

 ### Graal AOT